 Google uses robust security measures to protect books available for preview in Google Books, and we will continue to do so for books available for sale on Google Play.
 Once a book is purchased on Google Play and is added to a consumer's bookshelf, it can only be accessed when the consumer signs into his or her Google Account

 Each consumer's book on Google Play has a unique coding that caches the book when it is accessed through a browser (as opposed to a digital download; see more information on file protection).
 This means that the book is broken down into fragments and temporarily stored in -- and accessed through -- the browser window.
-The Google Play web experience for books, therefore, is not that of a file download -- it is an experience that is optimized for reading in the browser.
+The Google Play Books web experience, therefore, is not that of a file download -- it is an experience that is optimized for reading in the browser.
 This allows Google to detect and protect against abuse of each book on Google Play.

 Buyer authentication and access